demonstrating results on the ground

 Several workshops and consultations in the field were organized to discuss and prioritize the different climate smart agricultural practices.
 Based on an understanding of existing practices and prediction of the impacts of various practices, a menu of potentially suitable climate smart practices that can be readily integrated into current farming systems has been developed in each pilot project.

 After the menu of CSA practices has been developed and agreed with the farmers, a set of trainings are being organized to facilitate the process of adoption and scaling up.
-In addition, the learning on CSA practices have been connected to an extension approach and incentive mechanisms (dairy farmer groups in Kenya and Farmer Field Schools in Tanzania) to promote adoption of the different CSA practices.
+In addition, the study of CSA practices has been connected to an extension approach and incentive mechanisms (dairy farmer groups in Kenya and Farmer Field Schools in Tanzania) to promote the adoption of different CSA practices.

 Establishing scientific protocols